 All IT projects are prioritized, evaluated and approved for implementation by means of a standardized portfolio and project management process.
-The risks of non-implementation are evaluated, as are the actual benefits of the project.
+The risks of nonimplementation are evaluated, as are the actual benefits of the project.
 This process also includes standardized approval and implementation.

 The IT change management process has been expanded again, and in addition to prioritization and risk evaluation also includes clear specifications for testing as well as rollbacks in the event of errors.
 Approval is given by the "Change Advisory Board", which meets every week to discuss and evaluate all of the consequences and risks to operations before giving approval.
+In addition, a comprehensive problem management system was introduced in order to avoid recurring problems in the long term.